syncfusion-content/uwp-docs/uwp/Smith-Chart/Series.md

 {% endtabs %}

-## Series Visibility
+## Series visibility

-To hide the series segment programmatically, set *IsSeriesVisible* property as False for the specific series.
+To hide the series segment programmatically, set the *IsSeriesVisible* property as False for the specific series.

 {% tabs %}